 Anti-government protesters have dismissed Sunday's snap elections in Thailand and vow to continue mass street protests to topple the caretaker government of Prime Minister Yingluck Shinawatra.

-Protesters said Monday they have no intention of leaving the streets and will fight to annul the election on several levels, including a legal requirement that an election take place in one day.
+Protesters said Monday they will fight to annul the election on several levels, including a legal requirement that an election takes place in one day.

 In the meantime, protesters are dismantling some of their camps to consolidate their numbers at other sites.

 Results from the vote are not expected for weeks, with the winning party unable to form a new government until polls are held in the disrupted districts.

 Protests and violence erupted three months ago, when the prime minister sought to grant amnesty to her brother, former prime minister Thaksin Shinawatra.